Old Dominion Innovations’ Solar Energy systems are designed to meet the demand of the consumer, so knowing what kind of system you want is important.

 Net Metered Solar offers the same environmental benefits as any other Solar Energy System.
 In fact, there is a case to be made that the impact of Net Metering is actually superior to Off Grid Solar because there are no concerns about environmentally safe battery manufacture and disposal.

-By offsetting a consumer’s power consumption and energy bills at a lower cost, a Net-Metered Solar System offers faster realization of financial benefits than Off Grid Solar.
+By offsetting a consumer’s power consumption and energy bills at a lower cost, a Net-Metered Solar Energy System offers faster realization of financial benefits than Off Grid Solar.

 Because the consumer retains access to the Utility for electricity, there is no worry that power demand will exceed the supply generated by their Solar Panels resulting in outages.